Profit definitions

 A good start

-Value and price of a web store are closely related to the results that this web store achieves.
+Value and price of an online business are closely related to the results that this online business achieves.
 It is therefore important to ensure as early as possible in the acquisition process what these results are and how they are calculated.
 There is nothing as annoying as only finding out during an audit (just before the deal) that results are different from what you had interpreted them to be.

-In summary: this is important when determining the profit of a web store
+In summary: this is important when determining the profit of an online business

-• In all cases, also go through the income statement yourself to determine whether any (additional) normalizations need to be made.
-One way to do this is to check against the income statement of a comparable web store.
+- In all cases, also go through the income statement yourself to determine whether any (additional) normalizations need to be made.
+One way to do this is to check against the income statement of a comparable online business.